23ZERO shipping and delivery policy

 You should open cartons and containers.

-If there is the slightest doubt that the merchandise is damaged (concealed or not) it must be noted on the Bill Of Lading or Freight Bill, or the liability to prove that the delivering carrier did the damage becomes your responsibility.
+If there is the slightest doubt that the merchandise is damaged (concealed or not) it must be noted on the Bill Of Lading or Freight Bill and an exception number given or the liability to prove that the delivering carrier did the damage becomes your responsibility.

 Try not to get intimidated by the driver.